 As an integral crossing on a regionally important route associated with the construction of one of the West's most famous (and reviled) dams, the Glen Canyon Bridge enjoys a degree of historical significance for its contribution to northern Arizona transportation.
 The structure is technologically important as a well-preserved example of large-scale bridge construction.
 A number of massive steel arches and cantilevered steel deck trusses were built in Arizona in the 1940s and 1950s, most of which are impressively scaled spans placed in dramatic settings.
-A handful of these remain: the Queen Creek Viaduct in Pinal County and the Pinto Creek Bridge [0351] in Gila County representing the arches, and the Guthrie Bridge [0352], the Hell Canyon Bridge [0483] in Yavapai County, and the Cameron Bridge [0532] in Coconino County representing the trusses.
+A handful of these remain: the Queen Creek Viaduct in Pinal County and the Pinto Creek Bridge [00351] in Gila County representing the arches, and the Guthrie Bridge [00352], the Hell Canyon Bridge [00483] in Yavapai County, and the Cameron Bridge [00532] in Coconino County representing the trusses.
 These were the state's most striking bridges of post-War period.
+Unfortunately, all of the trusses have been demolished.

-TECHNOLOGICAL SIGNIFICANCE represents the work of a master possesses high artistic values represents a type, period or method of construction HISTORICAL SIGNIFICANCE associated with significant pe associated with significant ev contributes to historical distri NA rsons vents or patterns ct TIONAL REGISTER CRITERIA Criterion A Criterion B Criterion C NATIONAL REGISTER ELIGIBILITY AREA OF SIGNIFICANCE: Engineering Highways individually eligible x yes no PERIOD OF SIGNIFICANCE: 1958-1964 contributes to district yes x no THEME(S): Transportation:
+TECHNOLOGICAL SIGNIFICANCE HISTORICAL SIGNIFICANCE NATIONAL REGISTER CRITERIA represents the work of a master associated with significant persons Criterion A possesses high artistic values associated with significant events or patterns Criterion B represents a type, period or method of construction contributes to historical district x Criterion C NATIONAL REGISTER ELIGIBILITY area of significance: Engineer ing individually eligible x yes no period of significance: 1958-1978 contributes to district yes no THEME(S): Transport tation: Highways